Moadfinn/auth_demo/README.md

 # auth_demo
 PHP web app with authentication and authorization controls.

 This is a demo project.

-I am not planning on adding any functionality besides the ability to authenticate as a unique user.
-Admins will have full CRUD access.
+Priorities:
+  Admin functionality
+    CRUD operations
+    MySQL database
+  User Login